Physical Spirituality

 I have found, for example, that touching someone who is agitated - say by holding their hand - sometimes allows a gentle bodily vibration of my own to calm them down and assist their agitation to subside.

 Meditation can also be understood in terms of sublimation - that as one eliminates extraneous factors from one's consciousness and allows one's mind to calm down, the gentler mental vibrations that arise sublimate one's own body so as to allow one to experience one's body in vibrational and connective terms.
-Indeed, if touching another, one's gentler vibrations can sublimate someone else's body enabling one to feel their somatic vibrations.
+Indeed, if touching another, those gentler vibrations can sublimate someone else's body enabling one to feel their somatic vibrations too.

-Sublimation is a means by which connectivity can be indulged without raising the hackles of our Planetary Deity, for it does not involve the demise of any architecture nor affect any architective narrative, and so does not result in a hole in any architective serial meaning to alarm our Planetary Deity.
+Sublimation is a means by which connectivity can be indulged without raising the hackles of our Planetary Deity, for it does not involve the demise of any architecture nor affect any architective narrative.
+It need not contravene any social constraints nor result in a hole in an architective narrative that might otherwise alarm our Planetary Deity.

 Ignorance of Constraint